British Rail Class 700: Design and manufacturing

-Development of the new SF7000 bogie began in 2007, with the intent that it would be the UK-market replacement for the preceding Siemens SGP SF5000 model.
+Development of the new SF7000 bogie began in 2007, with the intention that it would be the UK-market replacement for the preceding Siemens SGP SF5000 model.
 To reduce energy consumption and track access charges, a key feature of the design was reduced weight: weight-saving design elements included short wheelbase, inboard frames, a bolsterless bogie design, and hollow axles.
 Total bogie weight is 6.3 tonnes (powered) and 4.4 tonnes (trailer), a reduction of around one third from the SF5000 design.

 The primary suspension system uses layered rubber, with pneumatic secondary suspension.
 Motor bogies have a wheelbase of 2200 mm, while trailer bogies are 100 mm shorter.
 Both variants use wheels of 820 mm nominal diameter.
 Braking is by tread brakes and regenerative braking on motor bogies, and two axle-mounted disc brakes per axle on trailer bogies.

 Prototypes of the new bogie were completed at Siemens' bogie plant in Graz, Austria in late 2011.

 Manufacture of pre-series production trainsets began before formal financial close of the project in mid-2013.

 A mock-up of the train was unveiled at the ExCel centre in January 2014, and then displayed at various stations in London and the surrounding area.

-In March 2014, testing of a twelve-car unit began at the Wegberg-Wildenrath Test and Validation Centre; a completed unit was presented by Siemens in Krefeld, Germany in April 2015.
+In March 2014, testing of a 12-car unit began at the Wegberg-Wildenrath Test and Validation Centre; a completed unit was presented by Siemens in Krefeld, Germany in April 2015.